Get Started Blogging Today

 Steps to Create Your Content Strategy

-I like to think of a content strategy as having five distinct phases.
+I like to think of a content strategy as having several distinct phases.
 Each of these phases has multiple components.
 We use this as a base outline when working on content marketing projects for our customers.

 The key takeaway from this post should be that you need to use a content strategy to direct the flow of traffic from your audience through your funnels to convert leads and make money from your blog.